bayush11/Caltech_SURF_2023/README.md

         table_counter += 1
 ```

-Find the combined GSD value for all of the sediments in the orignal GSD is a vlue of interest as this helps to give insight into flocculation.
+Finding the combined GSD value for all of the sediments in the original GSD is a value of interest as this helps to give insight into flocculation.
 Below is the code on how using the volume fractions for each of the original sediment types and the information from the table can lead to this.

 ```bash
 x_axis = np.arange(num_of_sediments)